jodreen/jodreen.github.io/about.md

             </div>

             <div class="project-desc">
                 A task management mobile application for <a href="http://www.thewatershedproject.org/home.php" target="_blank">The Watershed Project</a>.
-Built for iOS and Android with a Rails backend.
+Built natively for both iOS and Android with a Rails backend.
 Working specifically on iOS as a developer for <a href="http://bptech.berkeley.edu/" target="_blank">Blueprint</a>.
             </div>
         </div>
     </div>